Where accessibility meets metal.

 Empty States are a strong way to improve your user experience but they don’t have to start there.
 They should provide helpful text to guide the user somewhere else or suggest an action.

-Above showing two different focused states on the sign in page.
-Offering to sign in with Google and other platforms can’t greatly improve the ease of signing up and remove any hesitation of coming up with a new password.
+The above shows two different focused states on the sign-in page.
+Offering to sign in with Google and other platforms can’t greatly improve the ease of signing up and remove any hesitation about coming up with a new password.

 Viewable on all devices…